 Venn diagram: A diagram that uses circles that sometimes overlap to show relationships between data sets.
 Overlapping circles represent data sets that are similar to the degree that they overlap, and different to the degree that they do not.

-Hypothesis: A statement that might be true, which might then be tested.
-This is also sometimes called the alternative hypothesis, since experiments are usually based around a null hypothesis.
+Hypothesis: An educated guess which might provide the basis of an experiment or other research.
+The hypothesis is also sometimes called the alternative hypothesis, since experiments are usually based around a null hypothesis.

 Null hypothesis: The statement that contradicts the research hypothesis, saying that no effect of statistical significance exists.
 Experiments are often built around a null hypothesis since it is easier to disprove a null hypothesis than to prove a hypothesis directly.